plsuwu/plsuwu/src/docs/writeups/vlookup-hot-singles.md

 - several other methods that have been wiped from my memory, possibly as a trauma response,

 ...
 But I was continually gated by `lxml`'s XML parser despite these changes.
 I had an _inkling_ that this could be due to where I acquired the initial `.xlsx`
-(i.e, Google Sheets vs. Microsoft Office) and the possible format differentials between the two, but I kind of decided on metagaming - "_surely_ this would be doable for those without access to Micros*ft Office", I thought to myself (I use Neovim AND Arch btw) - so I tried to see if I could find my way into the debug mode console.
+(i.e, Google Sheets vs. Microsoft Office) and the possible format differentials between the two, but I kind of decided that this _surely_ isn't the case, so
+I tried to see if I could find my way into the debug mode console.

 ![debugger](/img/vlookup_hot_singles_img/shit.png)

 This was a rabbit hole that didn't yield a single meaningful result, so after a number of excruciating days and some rest, I turned to Google.
 According to [this report @ bugs.debian.org](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=854442), the version of `openpyxl` (2.4.1) the server runs is definitely vulnerable external entity inclusion via the exact `file:///path/to/file` method we were trying, but the MS Office `xlsx` format includes a `docProps` directory NOT present in the Google Sheets format.
-The report outlines that the `docProps/core.xml` file was pretty integral in getting `lxml` to actually parse our entity:
+The report seems to indicate that the `docProps/core.xml` file is pretty integral in getting `lxml` to actually parse our external entity:

 ![oh-mb](/img/vlookup_hot_singles_img/cve_payload.png)